 Full-Sun Plants – Annuals

-I added these into my gardens to fill in an maintain continual color through out the growing season.
+I added these into my gardens to fill in and maintain continual color throughout the growing season.

 - Wavy Petunias – low